humanman/sample--thanks/mezzetech/README.md

 Let's make our lives a bit easier and gather our CLI commands.

-Switch to the `scripts/solution` branch, and review the contents of the `scripts/` directory.
+Review the contents of the `scripts/` directory.

 Scripts like these are great organizational tools to help you and others interact with your code.